 Continuing to Serve the Industry

 While Judy retired from Nitsch Engineering, she is remaining involved in the architecture/engineering/construction (AEC) industry.
-She currently serves as the Vice Chair of the Board of Trustees of the Boston Architectural College and is an Emerita Trustee at Worcester Polytechnic Institute (WPI).
-She also serves on three boards: for Pennoni Associates, an engineering firm in Philadelphia; for Ayers Saint Gross, an architecture firm in Baltimore; and for Eastern Bank in Boston.
-Judy will also continue to serve on the U.S. Department of State Bureau of Overseas Building Operations’ Industry Advisory Group, performing peer reviews of embassies and consulates around the world, which she has been doing since 2014.
+She currently serves as the Chair of the Board of Trustees of the Boston Architectural College and is an Emerita Trustee at Worcester Polytechnic Institute (WPI).
+She also serves as an outside director on the boards of Pennoni Associates, an engineering firm in Philadelphia, and Ayers Saint Gross, an architecture firm in Baltimore.
+Additionally, she serves on the Board of Advisors of Eastern Bank in Boston, and on the Advisory Committee to the Board of Directors of E.T. & L. Corp., a construction company in Stow, Massachusetts.